programaker/DownloadImagesWithAkka/README.md

-# DownloadImagesWithAkka
+# Download Images With Akka

 My first Akka project!
-Using actors to download images from url's in a txt file in paralell.
+Using actors to download images from url's in a txt file in parallel.
 Also contains a synchronous downloader to compare performances.

 The file containing the image url's is in the project, but the download folder is parameterized.

-I didn't like the strategy of creating one download Actor for each image url and kill it with context.stop() when it completes, but that will do for now.
-I've tried to reuse download Actors and limit their amount to a maximum, but I've failed miserably to know exactly when they all completed to notify the application.
-Need to study more...
+It's possible to control de maximum number of download Actors via application parameters.
+The Actors created are stored in a pool and managed by a Router Actor.

-At least I could create purely functional Actors, with no mutable state and no var's =D
+The Actors are purely functional, with no mutable state and no var's =D